Lucaspss5/Lucaspss5/README.md

 - 👋 Hi, I’m @Lucaspss5
 - 👀 Studying technology
-- Studying technology.
-I like focused and dedicated technology.
+- I like the technology area, focus and dedication

 <!---